Categories of Lagrangian Correspondences in Super Hilbert Spaces and Fermionic Functorial Field Theory: Lagrangians relations and their composition

 While in the example above, the composition of $L_{\alpha_1}$ and $L_{\alpha_2}$ may not be closed and therefore not maximal, at least its closure will always be maximal, hence Lagrangian.
-However more extreme phenomena are possible: After conjugating $T_{\alpha_2}$ by a suitable orthogonal transformation $u$ of $\ell^2(\Z)$, the domain of $(u T_{\alpha_2}u^*) \circ T_{\alpha_1}$ can even be $\{0\}$, in other words, the composition of the corresponding Lagrangians is the zero subspace.
+However more extreme phenomena are possible: After conjugating $T_{\alpha_2}$ by a suitable orthogonal transformation~$u$ of $\ell^2(\Z)$, the domain of $(u T_{\alpha_2}u^*) \circ T_{\alpha_1}$ can even be $\{0\}$, in other words, the composition of the corresponding Lagrangians is the zero subspace.

 In the following, we will investigate under which conditions the composition $L_{12} \circ L_{01}$ is in fact a Lagrangian.
-One result in this direction has been proved in \cite[\S 2.2]{LudewigRoos}, see Thm.~2.11 there.
+One result in this direction has been proved in \cite[Section~2.2, Theorem~2.11]{LudewigRoos}.
 Here we prove a result using the representation of the Lagrangians as unitaries.
-So let $u$, $v$ be unitaries such that $L_{01} = \graph(u)$, $L_{12} = \graph(v)$, as in Lemma~\ref{LemmaLagrangianCorrespondence}.
-Write
+So let